 4. Others Treatments: High-grade glioma patients are prone to seizures, malignant edema, and complication related immobility.
 Therefore, these patients need antiepileptic medications, deep venous thrombosis (DVT) prophylaxis, and steroids before, during, and after the course of treatments to avoid cerebral edema.

 Gliomas in general, specifically glioblastomas, are very difficult to treat.
 Despite advances in understanding the molecular biology and genetics of gliomas, no significant impact has been made toward preventing the lethality of high-grade gliomas.
-Therefore, there is continuing need for clinical and basic science investigations to advance the care of this lethal disease.
+Therefore, there is a continuing need for clinical and basic science investigations to advance the care of this lethal disease.

-Patients with glomas requires an interprofessional treatment approaches.
-Neurosurgeons, neuro-oncologists, radiation oncologists, and other health professionals will play to enhance patient care and optimum outcome .
+Patients with gliomas require an interprofessional treatment approach.
+Neurosurgeons, neuro-oncologists, radiation oncologists, and other health professionals will play to enhance patient care and optimum outcome.

 |||Impact of epidemiological characteristics of supratentorial gliomas in adults brought about by the 2016 world health organization classification of tumors of the central nervous system., Jiang H,Cui Y,Wang J,Lin S,, Oncotarget, 2017 Mar 21 [PubMed PMID: 27888628]|